Physician-Owned Carriers Invest to Benefit Those Who Are Insured, not Shareholders

 As experts in caring for patients, physicians generally focus on risk management in terms of patient safety.
 Yet there’s a hidden risk—to themselves and their practices—that physicians should consider: their medical malpractice insurer’s investments.
 Physicians should understand the risks of their medical malpractice carrier’s investments and make sure they are covered by an insurer who has their interests at heart and, therefore, takes a prudent and relatively conservative approach to investing.

 In a way, physicians are investors in their insurer, just as their insurer is an investor in various markets.
 Physicians should choose a medical malpractice carrier that is physician-owned, because it has an affinity of interest with those who are insured.
-They should consider a carrier that structures investments to meet the financial obligations of the company, takes advantage of investment opportunities to protect and grow surplus, and makes conservative investment choices to ensure the company’s stability—so that it can prosper and protect a physician’s practice for the long haul.
+They should consider a carrier that structures investments to meet the financial obligations of the company, takes advantage of investment opportunities to protect and grow surplus, and makes prudent investment choices to ensure the company’s stability—so that it can prosper and protect a physician’s practice for the long haul.

-A Success Story of Conservative Investment Strategy
+A Success Story of a Conservative and Disciplined Investment Strategy

 How Medical Malpractice Insurance Is Different